forgi86/pyMPC/doc/sphinx/source/index.rst

    cd PYMPC_LOCAL_FOLDER

-where PYMPC_LOCAL_FOLDER is the folder where you have downloaded the code in step 2
+where PYMPC_LOCAL_FOLDER is the folder where you have just downloaded the code in step 2

 3. Install pyMPC in your python environment: run